kokopi-dev/hipposcraper/README.md

 * pip install beautifulsoup4

 **NOTE: This program only works with python2, make sure your alias is 'python2'.**
+* Mechanize is not supported by python3
+* Python3 rebuild coming soon

 ---

 ## Description